“The Weissenborn lap steel guitar creates a very special atmosphere and Neil plays it extremely well.. very, very nice indeed”

 “One of the world’s leading exponents of the Weissenborn lap steel guitar”

 Blues Matters (UK)

 music composition and sound design.

-Neil Warden is based in Edinburgh, Scotland and has been performing and recording for over 40 years.
+Neil Warden born in Dunfermline, Scotland has been performing and recording for over 40 years.

 Recently featured on BBC Radio Scotland, he is currently writing original compositions for film /TV and collaborating on recording projects with cross-genre musicians.

 New Blues/Americana from Neil Warden.
 4 track EP

 The blues doesn’t run any deeper than when life itself hangs in the balance as Andy Gunn and Walter Trout have proved recently.
 Weissenborn lap steel guitarist Neil Warden recorded this EP, Canalslide Blues, when recovering from cancer, a process which thankfully helped the healing process.
 This recording, although only 20 minutes long, is a profound and inspirational musical journey communicated not in words but solely through Neil’s exceptional guitar playing.